LSC (Leicester Scientific Corpus)

-The data is extracted from the Web of Science® You may not copy or distribute this data in whole or in part without the written consent of Clarivate Analytics.
+The data are extracted from the Web of Science .
+You may not copy or distribute these data in whole or in part without the written consent of Clarivate Analytics.

-This text provides background information on the LSC (Leicester Scientific Corpus) and pre-processing steps on abstracts, and describes the structure of files to organise the corpus.
-This corpus is created to be used in future work on the quantification of the sense of research texts.
-One of the goal of publishing the data is to make it available for further analysis and use in Natural Language Processing projects.
+This text provides the information on the LSC (Leicester Scientific Corpus) and pre-processing steps on abstracts, and describes the structure of files to organise the corpus.
+This corpus is created to be used in future work on the quantification of the meaning of research texts and make it available for use in Natural Language Processing projects.

 1. Authors: The list of authors of the paper